dataland-io/dataland-examples/mindbody/README.md

 See views like:

-- Clients with the lowest account balance by location
-- Prospective members who haven't signed a liability release
+- Active members who haven't signed their liability release
+- Prospective members sorted by their first appointment date
+- Manage member notification preferences

 Update client information like: